 There are also many sources of plant-based protein.
 In fact, you’ll probably see some of these listed on dog food that contains meat.
-They help diversify a dog’s diet while delivering the important nutrients they need, including protein.
+They can help diversify a dog’s diet while delivering important nutrients, including protein.
 Some popular ones include chickpeas, green peas, lentils, and beans, and ancient grains like quinoa and millet.

 Types of Vegetarian and Vegan Dog Food

 Just like dog food that contains meat, vegetarian and vegan dog food comes in many varieties.

 Kibble will be the most popular.
 It’s convenient to feed, while also being easy to store.
 There are more options in kibbles because they’re the most common form of dog food on the market.
 If your dog has a particular food allergy or sensitivity, finding a kibble that meets their needs isn’t too difficult.